Mental health services for individuals under supervision

 BC Corrections is evolving and learning more about the complex people in our care, to create a more seamless support system with better outcomes, improved access to services and an enhanced continuity of care for this vulnerable population.

-BC Corrections partners with the Provincial Health Services Authority to provide health, mental health and addiction care to men and women in custody centres.
+We partner with the Provincial Health Services Authority to provide health, mental health and addiction care to individuals in custody centres.

 B.C. is the only province with a Director of Mental Health Services, and each of its correctional centres has:

-- A mental health professional who coordinates services for people with mental illness.
+- Mental health professionals who co-ordinate services for people with mental illness.

-- A mental health liaison officer who is a correctional officer with specialized training in mental health issues.
+- Mental health liaison officers who are correctional officers with specialized training in supporting individuals with mental health needs.

 The strategy includes seven key elements:

 - Mental health promotion